UBC-MDS/DSCI522_blei7_georgejjw_coco/README.md

 A final report will be compiled at `doc/final_report.md` and `doc/final_report.html`.

-If you want to reset the state of this project, you can execute the following command:
+If you want to reset the state of this project, you can simply execute the following command:

 ```
 make clean
 ```

+#### Using shell script

-If you don't have `Make` installed, you can also run the analysis by executing this shell script at the root of this project:
+If you don't have `Docker` or `Make` installed, you can also run this analysis by executing the following shell script in your terminal at the root of this project:

 ```
 bash run_all.sh
 ```

-As a third option, you can also execute the following commands in your terminal, at the root of this project:
+The shell script will execute the following commands.

 ```
 # prepare data